Skip to main content

 Room Damages

 The baseline condition of the room at the time of occupancy is established by completing a Room Inventory and Condition Record (RCR) form.
-This process is done with a resident student staff (RSS) member and is a shared responsibility.
+This process is done with an RA and is a shared responsibility.
 Residents are financially responsible for any damages to facilities and furnishings that exceed normal wear and tear.
 Upon release from the Housing and Dining License (which for most persons occurs at the end of an academic year) or at any time that a resident changes from one room to another, an inspection must occur.

 Residents have the option to do an express check-out by completing an express check-out form at any time and turning in their keys in the envelope provided to the front desk of their residential community.
 Any damages that are found upon inspection will be assessed after the resident has vacated.
 However, if this option is chosen, the resident will waive their right to appeal any damage charges that have been assessed.